tytydraco/yessleep/out/The_Cursed_Contest_Tapes_Part_2.md

 &#x200B;

-**Unknown Voice**: “This is no trick.
+**Unknown Voice:** “This is no trick.
 It’s all real regardless of whether or not you believe it and I come offering you a chance to save your son.”

 &#x200B;